openshift/installer/docs/user/vsphere/customization.md

 * `cpus` (optional integer): The total number of virtual processor cores to assign a vm.
 * `coresPerSocket` (optional integer): The number of cores per socket in a vm.
 The number of vCPUs on the vm will be cpus/coresPerSocket (default is 1).
 * `memoryMB` (optional integer): The size of a VM's memory in megabytes.
-* `disk_type` (optional string): DiskType is the name of the disk provisioning type for vsphere, for e.g thick or thin, by default it will be eagerZeroedThick.
+* `disk_type` (optional string): DiskType is the name of the disk provisioning type for vsphere,it can be defined as thin, thick or eagerZeroedThick, by default it will be undefined.

 ## Examples